-The Fernhill Estate (the Estate) holding is approximately 643 hectares in area over 15 contiguous titles.
-The Estate includes the Central Precinct of the State Heritage Listed area "Fernhill", which occupies an area of approximately 385 hectares and comprises the homestead, stables, paddocks and various landscape features established by the Cox family.
-Fernhill has been used as pastoral land since the 1840s and potentially earlier, when the Cox family first lived in the Mulgoa Valley at Cox's Cottage from the 1810s.
+The Fernhill Estate (the Estate) holding comprises approximately 700 hectares, in 14 contiguous titles.
+The Estate includes the Central Precinct of the State Heritage Listed area "Fernhill", which occupies an area of approximately 435 hectares and comprises the homestead, stables, paddocks and various landscape features.
+Fernhill has been used as pastoral land since the 1840s and potentially earlier, when the Cox family lived at Cox's Cottage from the 1810s, before the establishment of Fernhill, Winbourne and Glenmore Estates.

-The other components of the Fernhill Estate that adjoin the State Heritage Fernhill area include: the Northern Precinct in the Mayfair Road area, the Eastern Precinct to south east that adjoins the rural village of Mulgoa; and the Western Precinct along Fairlight Road that adjoins rural residential land environmental areas.
-The Northern and Eastern Precincts have local significance as 'curtilage of Fernhill'.
+The other components of the Fernhill Estate that adjoin the State Heritage Fernhill area include: to the north the Mayfair Road Precinct, a rural/environmental area; to south east the Eastern Precinct that adjoins the rural village of Mulgoa; and to the west the Western Precinct along Fairlight Road that adjoins rural residential land environmental areas.

 Fernhill is presently owned by Angas Securities which has been in control of the estate since it went into receivership.
-Angas Securities has entered a joint venture with Simon and Brenda Tripp to consolidate the core part of the estate and to seek to develop peripheral areas of the estate to establish a sustainable future for Fernhill.
-Unfortunately, Angas Securities sold off one peripheral lot from the estate located in the Henry Cox Drive area, prior to Tripps involvement and the preparation of this Working Heritage Master Plan.
+Angas Securities has entered a joint venture with Simon and Brenda Tripp to consolidate the core part of the estate and to seek to develop peripheral areas of the estate to settle the debt that presently exists on the property.
+Unfortunately, Angas Securities sold off one peripheral lot from the estate located in the Henry Cox Drive area, prior to Tripps involvement and the preparation of this Working Heritage Masterplan.

 Fernhill is the Tripp family home.
 The Tripp family reside on the property and are managing the estate; they have been in residence since December 2012.
-Their goal is to complete the joint venture and then to take over ownership of the balance of the property - the enlarged Central Precinct.
+Their goal is to complete the joint venture and then to take over ownership of the balance of the property - The Central Precinct.